current position

 broad aims:

-To prompt a reappraisal of human-nature relationships; from material, technological and biological perspectives; towards multispecies flourishing; across socially, ecologically and environmentally evolving landscapes; at personal, local and global scales of action.
+To prompt a reappraisal of human-nature relationships towards multispecies flourishing, across socially, ecologically and environmentally evolving landscapes, at personal, local and global scales of action.
 In particular:

 • using food to develop future imaginaries